 The Group's Method Document for Market Risk contains assumptions and model options for measuring interest rate risk, credit spread risk, foreign exchange risk and share price risk.
-The models are based on Finanstilsynet's module for market risk.
+The models are based on the Financial Supervisory Authority of Norway's module for market risk.